 Take consolation from the fact that research impact, like any other aspect of track record, is understood relative to opportunity.
 Your research impact will not be compared to that of a mid-career or senior researcher.
 So, pressure’s off.

 Also, the threshold for what constitutes impact is arguably lower for ECRs than for more experienced researchers.
-Impact is sometimes construed as ‘demonstrable change or benefits beyond academia’; and while there is an expectation that experienced researchers (in certain disciplines) should be able to provide examples of this, the expectation is not usually extended to ECRs.
+Impact is sometimes construed as ‘demonstrable change or benefits beyond academia’; and while there is an expectation that senior researchers (in certain disciplines) should be able to provide examples of this, the expectation is not usually extended to ECRs.

 Recognition of your work by researchers in your discipline or field is itself a legitimate form of impact.
 In other words, if your publications have attracted citations, your research has already had impact.
 And not only citations: what about views, downloads, tweets, prizes, invitations to speak, and so on?
 Think broadly and creatively.
 This type of impact is known as ‘academic impact’ or ‘knowledge impact’.
 If you’re an early career researcher, this is likely where you’ll be starting.